Challenges of Equitable Vaccine Distribution in the COVID-19 Pandemic: Health Outcome Challenges

 \subsubsection{Societal Impact}

-If there are differences in vaccine efficacy among diverse populations, there is potential for imbalanced prevalences of disease spread and transmission in various regions of the country and world.
+Differing vaccine efficacy in diverse populations has the potential to create imbalanced prevalences of disease spread and transmission.
 This might lead to prejudice and social tension among different demographic groups.
 Varied vaccination efficacy and lengths of immunity might also influence communal adherence to social distancing and mask-wearing guidelines.
 Finally, misinformation and a lack of transparency regarding the relative efficacy, side effects, and length of immunity for COVID-19 vaccines might engender unnecessary fear, rumors, and concern in populations.